nayuki/MamIRC/doc/connector.markdown

 In addition to the schema, here are more notes and semantics about the data format:

-* `connectionId` starts at 0 and increments (with no gaps) for each connection attempt.
+* `connectionId` starts at 0 and increases for each connection attempt.
 It should fit in a signed int32 for convenience in Java, and negative values are invalid.

 * `sequence` starts at 0 for each connectionId, and increments (with no gaps) for each event in the connection.
 It should fit in a signed int32, and negative values are invalid.